 The Queen Elizabeth Theatre supplies hearing assist devices free as a courtesy.

-At 8:00am the registration kiosks open and breakfast is served.
-At 8:30am the lobby and auditorium doors, coat check, food concessions and lobby exhibits open.
+At 8:00am the registration kiosks open and continental breakfast is served in the lobby of the Vancouver Community College at the corner of Dunsmuir and Hamilton (60 m north of the Queen Elizabeth Theatre).
+At 8:30am the Queen Elizabeth Theatre’s lobby and auditorium doors, coat check, food concessions and lobby exhibits open.
 The program starts at 10am.
 The first refreshment break is at around 11:20am for 25 minutes.
 Lunch is from 1:20pm to 2:50pm.
 The mid-afternoon break is at around 3:50pm for 25 minutes.
 The program concludes no later than 6pm.
-The after party starts at 6:05pm and runs until 9:00pm.
+The after party starts at 6:05pm, last drinks are served at 8:00pm and all guests must exit by 9:00pm.

-You’ll laugh, you’ll clap, you’ll cry and you’ll cringe and you’ll walk away with actionable wisdom.
+You’ll learn and laugh.
+You’ll cry and cringe.
+You’ll walk away with actionable wisdom.

-There are frequent opportunities for guests to interact with each other and with the speakers.
-To maximize interactivity, TEDxStanleyPark provides attendees with an app and publishes the speakers’ co-ordinates in its program guide.
+There are frequent opportunities for attendees to interact with each other and with the speakers.
+To maximize interactivity, TEDxStanleyPark publishes its speakers’ co-ordinates in its program guide and video descriptions.

 Yes.
 We believe in “ideas worth spreading” and feel that webcasting our event is a great way to amplify the reach and impact of our speakers’ talks.
 Viewers can watch the event free on their computers, smartphones and TVs from any location in the world with an internet connection.